Mapiti Matsena: Personal life and death

-Matsena was married to Matema Matsena and had two sons and a daughter.
+Mapiti David Matsena was married to Mmatema Matsena; they had two sons and a daughter.
 He was stabbed to death at his home in Doornpoort, Pretoria on the evening of 15 July 2020.
 He was declared dead at the scene, having been stabbed 11 times in his bedroom.
 He was buried in Ga-Madikana, Limpopo on 24 July 2020.

 A suspect, Monoko Francis Thoko, was arrested on 17 July in Ga-Madikana.
 In April 2021, appearing in the Gauteng High Court, Thoko pled guilty to murder and housebreaking.
 In his plea, he said that he had been employed by Matsena in January 2019 to do gardening at the Doornport house and to care for Matsena's disabled son.
 He had resigned in 2020 after a verbal altercation with Matsena's sister and had subsequently entered into a prolonged dispute with Matsena, during which he said Matsena had refused to return his personal possessions and had ultimately physically assaulted him.
 He said that he had gone to Matsena's home on 15 July, entering through an unlocked door, "to take revenge by confronting the deceased and to show him he could not treat people like that".
 Thoko was sentenced to an effective 30 years' imprisonment, with a 12-year sentence for housebreaking and a 25-year sentence for murder run concurrently.